endojs/endo/packages/ses/docs/lockdown.md

 which is the one line of JavaScript the TypeScript compiled to.
 We would like to fix this while preserving safety, but have not yet done so.

-Instead, we introduce the `'unsafe-debug'` setting, which sarifices more security to restore this pleasant Node behavior.
+Instead, we introduce the `'unsafe-debug'` setting, which sacrifices more security to restore this pleasant Node behavior.
 Where `'safe'` and `'unsafe'` endangers only confidentiality, `'unsafe-debug'` also endangers intergrity.
 For development and debugging purposes ***only***,